hnunner/nidm-simulation/README.md

  * If _Edge list_, _Adjacency matrix_, or _GEXF_ and _Static_ is selected as _Network type_:
     * Button __Export__: sets and writes the file to export the data to.
 Please make sure to use _.txt_ as file ending for _Edge list_ and _Adjacency matrix_ exports, and _.gexf_ as file ending for _GEXF_ exports.

-##### Network window #####
+##### Network display #####
-The network window displays the simulated network.
+The network display displays the simulated network.
 Nodes are interactive.
 That is, they can be clicked (i.e., to show agent statistics, to toggle disease states, and/or to move them around).

 #### Statistics window ####
 The statistics window displays detailed information on the network and the simulation (_Global stats_) and on a single selected agent (_Agent stats_).
 Agent statistics can be selected by:
  1. Activating _Show agent stats_ for _One node click_ on the _Simulation_ tab of the main window.
- 2. Clicking on a node in the network window.
+ 2. Clicking on a node in the network display.

 ## Using the _Data Generator_ version of the NIDM Simulator
 The _Data Generator_ is used to generate and subsequently analyze large amounts of data for various parameter settings.